'Just a miracle:' Baby with rare genetic condition responds to experimental treatment

 May 17th, 2024: Cantrells went to the hospital with Asher.
 Doctors initially believe he has pneumonia.
 He's admitted to the hospital.

 June 21, 2024: Asher is diagnosed with SMARD 1.
 The Cantrells are told there are less than 100 cases around the world and the prognosis is grim.
-They are told there is no known cure but that there is an experimental treatment being studied at Nationwide Children's Hospital in Ohio.
+They are told there is no known cure but that there is an experimental treatment being studied at Nationwide Children's Hospital in Ohio by an organization that advocates for SMARD 1 called Smash SMARD.
 They are told they don't qualify for the study.
 News On 6 shares their story for the first time.

 June 21-27, 2024: Family, friends and strangers rally around the family.
+Brittany Stineman, the founder of Smash SMARD contacts the hospital on behalf of the Cantrell family to push for treatment.
 People share and post about Asher on social media and reach out to the Hospital.
-News On 6 does a story and contacts the hospital about his case.
+News On 6 contacts the hospital about his case.

-June 27, 2024: Nationwide Children's contacts News On 6 to tell us the Cantrells have been approved for the drug and are sending it to St. Francis Children's.
+June 27, 2024: Nationwide Children's contacts News On 6 to tell us the Cantrells have been approved for the drug and are sending it to St. Francis Children's thanks to the public push and pressure from non-profit Smash SMARD.

-July 2, 2024: The treatment is approved by the FDA and Asher receives it this week.
+July 2, 2024: The treatment is approved by the FDA and Asher receives it soon after.

 July 3, 2024: News On 6 shares their story about the approval.